 - Avoid strenuous activity

-- If you can’t spend all day with your elderly loved one, try to at least visit them twice a day to check for possible warning signs of heat illness
+- If you can’t spend all day with your elderly loved one, try to visit them twice daily

 Finally, if you care for an elderly loved one and would like help developing a care plan of any kind please feel free to contact us.
 Wiser Home Care Services can help your family establish a care plan to personally accommodate your loved one’s needs.